geosoft1/tools/wiki/Cloud tool.md

 Completly save the GOPATH on remote machine.
 Backup can be mirrored or versioned (default).

-Backup tool use a `.backup` config file with the same structure as `.servers` file. `.backup` config file is found in the `GOPATH/src` folder.
+Backup tool use a `.backup` config file with the same structure as `.config` file. `.backup` config file is found in the `GOPATH/src` folder.

         cloud backup